cinaeco/dotFiles/README.md

 ## Useful Things

 Below are some examples of how this config is used.
 The list is not exhaustive.
 Users are encouraged to actually read the dotfiles.
-Hopefully, any comments left help users to understand, modify and improve what is there.
+Comments within the configs hopefully help users to understand, modify and improve.

 And improve you should.
 Streamline your work flow.
 Introspect constantly.
 See what others do.
 Enjoy the amount of time wasted on tweaking a setup :D

 ### Zsh

-- Git prompt tries to reflect the actual file state, not just hint at change types.
+- Git prompt status tries to reflect the actual work tree state, not just hint at existence of change types like others.
 - Mostly-Mnemonic Git shortcuts.
-Go learn Git.
+(Go learn Git.)
 - SSH agent forwarding persists through `tmux`/`sudo` when remotes also use these dotfiles.
-(Be a one-private-key kind of person.)
+(Please use agent forwarding with prudence.)
 - A `.zshlocal` file can contain machine-specific settings.
 - `z` folder jumping enabled, e.g. `z regex` = `cd /path/with/regex`.